ethannicholas/Frost/docs/packages.md

     }

 After the `uses` declaration, the name `Example` refers to the class `com.example.foo.Example`.
-All of Panda's built in classes, other than those in the `panda.unsafe` package, are "used" automatically and so are always available by their simple names.
+All of Frost's built in classes, other than those in the `frost.unsafe` package, are "used" automatically and so are always available by their simple names.